-This article describes the call recording feature.
-Admin users can enable call recording for each call flow or campaign and can disable call recording for particular targets.
+You can enable call recording for each call flow or campaign and can disable call recording for particular targets.
+You can create pixels that fire when the call recording is available to listen to and can share the recording URL with third parties.

 This article contains the following sections: